 Ceri has an LLM in Law, Development and Governance.
 She is a member of the Police Action Lawyers Group and the INQUEST Lawyers Group.

-Ceri is experienced in acting in cases involving prisons, police forces, the Home Office, the Parole Board, probation, and other bodies exercising public functions.
+Ceri is experienced in acting in cases involving prisons, police forces, the Home Office, the Parole Board, probation, and other bodies wielding power over individuals.
 Her work covers civil claims, judicial reviews and complaints.
 She also represents family members at inquests involving state failings, particularly deaths in custody.
-Ceri has a particular interest and expertise in prisoners’ rights, migrants’ rights, representing women and trans people facing the coercive powers of the state, and data protection/privacy issues in the criminal justice system.
+Ceri has a particular interest and expertise in prisoners’ rights, migrants’ rights, representing women and trans people, and cases involving unlawful strip searching, discrimination and equality, and data protection/privacy issues in the criminal justice system.
+Ceri has successfully lead/co-lead a number of group claims of around 25-50 claimants.

-Ceri fights hard on behalf of her clients to empower them to hold the state and public authorities to account.
+Ceri fights hard on behalf of her clients to empower them to hold the state to account and to enforce their human rights.
 Ceri has been noted as “exceptional” in the Legal 500 and is recommended for her work involving the police, prisons and the Home Office, and on death in custody inquests.

-R (Jalloh (formerly Jollah)) v Secretary of State for the Home Department [2020] UKSC 4, a successful test case in the Supreme Court on the scope of false imprisonment and Article 5(1) of the European Convention on Human Rights.
-Mr Jalloh had been subject to an immigration curfew for two and a half years which was unlawful as the Home Office had no power in law to apply such a curfew.
+A test case on what amounts to false imprisonment and deprivation of liberty: R (Jalloh (formerly Jollah)) v Secretary of State for the Home Department [2020] UKSC 4, a successful test case in the Supreme Court on the scope of false imprisonment and the right to liberty under Article 5(1) of the European Convention on Human Rights.
+Mr Jalloh had been subjected to a nightly immigration curfew for two and a half years until it was found to be unlawful as the Home Office had no power in law to apply such a curfew, but the Home Office (unsuccessfully) argued that Mr Jalloh should not be awarded any compensation.

-An early admission of liability and a £50,000 settlement for a highly vulnerable prisoner raped by his cellmate, as well as agreement to put in place steps to keep him safe in the future.
+A failure to keep a prisoner safe from sexual assault: An early admission of liability and a £50,000 settlement for a highly vulnerable prisoner raped by his cellmate, as well as an agreement to put in place steps to keep him safe in the future.

 Assisting on a very lengthy inquest into the death of a young man during police restraint where the jury returned a conclusion finding multiple serious failings by Surrey police.